 PARK HYATT PARIS – VENDÔME

-Executive Chef Jean François Rouquette (who has worked in some of the greatest French kitchens, like Taillevent) says, “I like my cooking to be tasty, genuine and bear my personal stamp.”
+Chef Jean François Rouquette (who has worked in some of the greatest French kitchens, like Taillevent) says, “I like my cooking to be tasty, genuine and bear my personal stamp.”
 He has a Michelin star, and my meal demonstrated that it is fully deserved.
+Indeed, I would not be at all surprised if a second star appeared in the sky before too long.
 The ingredients he uses are first-rate, and he handles them with intelligence, skill and confidence.
-This is subtle and enjoyable food.
+This is subtle and hugely enjoyable food.

 PARK HYATT PARIS – VENDÔME